toUpperCase78/formula1-datasets/README.md

 I'm planning to add more datasets which contain results from previous seasons (2018 and before).

-Plus, waiting for 2021 Season to place up-to-date information...
+Plus, waiting for 2021 Season to start...